Jeanne Agnès Berthelot de Pléneuf, marquise de Prie

-Jeanne Agnès Berthelot de Pléneuf, marquise de Prie (August 1698 - 7 October 1727), was a French noblewoman who for a brief period exercised extraordinary control of the French court during the reign of King Louis XV.
+Jeanne Agnès Berthelot de Pléneuf, marquise de Prie (/fr/; August 1698 - 7 October 1727), was a French noblewoman who for a brief period exercised extraordinary control of the French court during the reign of King Louis XV.

 Early life

 Jeanne Agnès Berthelot de Pléneuf, Marquise de Prie, is a notable historical figure in early 18th century France for her role in the political machinations.
 Agnès’s story is an example of the intersection of power, gender, and politics living at a time when women’s influence was exerted behind the thrones of authoritative men.

 Born in 1698, Jeanne Agnès presents a glance into the world of French nobility early on in the 18th century.
 She was the daughter of the wealthy but unscrupulous financier Étienne Berthelot de Pléneuf which shaped an opulent upbringing for her, that enabled her to advance within the upper echelons of French society.
 However, her upbringing entered her into the rigidly structured French society at the time.
 Her status set her up for a prominent role in the sphere of politics through the advantageous position of her birthright.

 In her time, a strict hierarchical French society was set in place.
 Her upbringing was during the dominant and long reign of Louis XIV, the Sun King, whose court at Versailles was considered the focal point of both French and European power dynamics.
 The society was split into three estates: the clergy (First Estate), the nobility (Second Estate), and the commoners (Third Estate).
 The presence of such a structure exposed her to the complexities of court politics, where power dynamics were in constant disequilibrium.
 Such a position required a keen skill in social maneuvering, as her status was dependent on pursuing favor with influential figures, such as the king, amidst navigating an environment of conspiracy and competition within the court.

 Preparing for her position as a courtier and patron, her upbringing comprised a challenging education for women of her status.
 Her education emphasized etiquette, achievement in the arts, and languages.
 It was expected of such women to navigate the intricate societal hierarchies of the court, using their influence discreetly to sway political decisions and organize valuable unions.

 Jeanne Agnès's upbringing was thoroughly influenced by the ancient régime's social stratification, in which ancestry and prestige were a key determinant of one’s status in society.
 Before the impacts that came with the French Revolution, this era was characterized by prosperity for the novel, while the commoners bore the burden of substantial taxation and disregard by society.